Taroom: Education

+Taroom State School is a government primary and secondary (Prep to Year 10) school for boys and girls at Wolsey Street (25.6389°S 149.8005°E).
+In 2018, the school had an enrolment of 157 students with 18 teachers (16 full-time equivalent) and 11 non-teaching staff (9 full-time equivalent).

 For 94 years, Taroom also had a Catholic primary school called St Mary's Primary School.
 However, the Catholic Education office in Toowoomba announced in April 2015 that it would be closing St Mary's School in Taroom on 26 June 2015.
 The closure of St Mary's means St John's School in Roma and St Joseph's School in Chinchilla are now the closest Catholic schools to Taroom.
 The principal of St Mary's said he was not allowed to publicly comment about the matter but the executive director of Catholic Education in Toowoomba said in a statement the decision to close the school was made with "careful consideration".

 Facilities

 Banana Shire Council operates a library at 24 Yaldwyn Street.

 Tourism

 Taroom has a rare windmill of an unusual design located on the banks of the Dawson River.
 The windmill was produced by the Steel Wings Company, in North Sydney between 1907 and 1911, one of only six models ever erected.
 The windmills comprise a steel frame and fan which turns to the wind between a bearing at the bottom and a swivel at the top, all supported by guy-wires.
 Along with another example in Jerilderie in the Riverina, the fully restored windmills are the only two known working examples in the world designed so their fan is contained and spins within the fully pivoting frame.

 There is a lookout at the top of Kelman Street, known as Gilbert's Lookout in honour of John Gilbert, a naturalist with Ludwig Leichhardt's 1844 expedition.
 There is a memorial to Gilbert at the lookout.
 Gilbert was killed when he was speared by an Aboriginal at the Mitchell River near Dunbar, Queensland near the Gulf of Carpentaria.
 The lookout offers panoramic views of the town and surrounding countryside.

 In 2013, a proposal was put forward to renovate and convert the former Taroom Shire Council Chambers into a tourist attraction that would detail the life and achievements of Ludwig Leichhardt.
 Banana Shire councillor Vaughan Becker said the characteristics of the Leichhardt Centre would incorporate the feeling of a museum, interpretive centre, educational resource and a tribute to the explorer's achievements.
 Councillor Becker met with representatives from the German Embassy, Department of Foreign Affairs, Queensland Museum and the University of Queensland to discuss the proposal.
 Sue Boyce, Ken O'Dowd and Banana Shire Council mayor Ron Carige all publicly supported the proposal.

-Isla Gorge National Park, Precipice National Park and Expedition National Park are all nearby.